octopusthink/nautilus/src/components/inline/Strong/README.md

 Use care when highlighting text.
 Only highlight a few words at a time, and restrict it to key passages or important concepts.

 Using `<Strong>` judiciously can help make your text more accessible.
 Consider using this component to highlight key passages in your text, especially when text is long.
-This can help users more quickly parse a text and pull out the important details.
+This can help users more quickly parse text and pull out the important details.